 If you’re sick of holidays that are all about shopping or laying around the pool (yawn!) and more interested in geeking out in nature – then this list is sure to rock your research vessel.

-We’ve found 5 eco holiday destinations around Australia, each with a distinctive science or conservation bent that will have you making the most of your school holidays, and learning something new while you’re at it.
+While travel may be restricted, we’ve found 6 eco holiday destinations around Australia, each with a distinctive science or conservation bent that will have you making the most of your school holidays, and learning something new while you’re at it.

 1. Witness the oldest and largest living fossils on earth